IBM/ibm-iam-operator/DEVELOPMENT.md

 #### Multi-Arch Images

-To build an Operator image for each architecture as well as a multi-arch manifest, run the following target:
+To build an Operator image for each architecture as well as a multi-arch manifest , run the following target:

 ```sh
 make images